Skip to main content

 What the first useful pass looks like

-Each stage should create something reviewable.
+Each stage should give the team something concrete to check.

 A compact path from context to output your team has checked